-Copy the contents of the resulting exception subdirectory over to your desired build host.
-On this machine, build and install (by default, to subdirectories of /usr/local/) by typing make, becoming root, then typing make install.
+On the build host, build and install (by default, to subdirectories of /usr/local/) by typing make, becoming root, then typing make install.

-The procedure for building and installing Serialise is identical, except that the repository URL you should supply to svn checkout is svn://localhost/dl/libs/serialise.
+The procedure for building and installing Serialise is identical, except that the repository URL you should supply to svn checkout is svn://apcsthatt/dl/libs/serialise.